andrewqian2001/phase2/phase2/frontendTodo.md

 NotificationsPanel:
     - ~~Make ScrollPane for messages and get messages for the trader~~
+    - !Important: Change each 'messagepanel' to just one for each user (instead of one for each message)
-    - make 'Compose new message' button
+    - ~~make 'Compose new message' button~~
+    - When composing a new message, need to check if the username is legal
-    - ScrollPane header for messages && change the layout to gridbag to make more space for the entire message
+    - ScrollPane header for messages
-    - 'Clear all notifications' button
+    - ~~'Clear all notifications' button~~

 SearchPanel:
     - Finalize trader search scroll pane items + trader details button